m-fila/key4hep-doc/docs/developing-key4hep-software/SinglePackage.md

 Afterwards, the environment will be updated to automatically pick up the installed package.

+When working with multiple local packages it might be beneficial to write a helper script to execute `k4_local_repo` for each locally developed package.

 ## Manually

 While the `k4_local_repo` is the preferred method, it's also possible to set up the environment variables manually.
 To do so, execute the following commands: